Nivetha001/Exploratory-Data-Analysis-Retail/README.md

 ### We will explore a Data set and perform the exploratory data analysis in python

 ### 📝Primary Goal
-As a business manager, try to find out the weak areas where you can work to make more profit.
+Try to find out the weak areas where we can work to make more profit.
 ### ⏳ Dataset Description
  Dataset: https://bit.ly/3i4rbWl